-Are we raising narcissistic children?
-Learn the warning signs of raising narcissists as well as tips on how to avoid a self-centric generation.
+Learn the warning signs of raising narcissistic children as well as tips on how to avoid a self-centric generation.

-What are some of the problems with raising narcissistic children?
+So, what are some of the problems with raising narcissistic people?

 Sign 1: Telling kids they’re special all the time